 Making child arrangements via the family courts following separation can be stressful and entrench conflict in families.
 This can be stressful for children.
 The Ministry of Justice has launched an online child arrangements information tool with clear and concise information on the dispute resolution service.
-The nursery/ school may refer some parents and carers to this service where appropriate.
+The school may refer some parents and carers to this service where appropriate.

-xii.
-Children who go missing from education
+xi.
+Children Absent from Education / Children who go missing from education.